Colin-TUE/LEGOAlexa/README.md

 ### Parts

 To build your own Turtle you will need the Mindstorms EV3 kit [#31313](https://www.lego.com/nl-nl/product/lego-mindstorms-ev3-31313) in addition to the components described in the attached [Order List](attachments/Tech_United_Robot_-_Order_List.xlsx), including component images for convenience.
 For the Turtle to be able move around in all directions with only 3 wheels we make use of omni wheels.
 For more information on omni wheels check [this Wikipedia article](https://en.wikipedia.org/wiki/Omni_wheel).
-Omni wheels are wheels that can travel in all directions instead of the 2 with normal wheels.
+Omni wheels are wheels that can travel in all directions instead of just two of normal wheels.
 In the programming section we will explain how to employ these cool wheels.
 Unfortunately LEGO does not have omni wheel components, so we use "Omni Wheel 58 mm" from [Nexus Robots](http://www.nexusrobot.com/) instead (also see [Order List](attachments/Tech_United_Robot_-_Order_List.xlsx) for ordering options).

-Or you can buy the [expansion set](https://www.toypro.com/nl/product/36768/sioux-en-tech-united-voetbalrobot-uitbreidingsset) specifically assembled.
-You could even get the [combi-deal of the mindstorms and the expansion set](https://www.toypro.com/nl/product/37159/combi-deal-sioux-en-tech-united-voetbalrobot-compleet).

 ### Instructions